Picnic with your pillows

 The good, the bad, the yummy – no matter what you choose to eat in bed there are some drawbacks to be aware of.

 - Bed bugs.
 Yuck!
 All those crumbs in the sheets, the bits and pieces that fall beside the nightstand and the discarded wrappers that may attract a few unwelcomed creeps, such as cockroaches and ants.
-Neither of which are easy to rid yourself of their pesky presence.
+Neither of which is easy to rid yourself of their pesky presence.
 Changing your sheets more frequently and keeping up on vacuuming can help minimize the threat of bugs.

 - Heartburn.
 Laying down so soon after eating can trigger this discomfort, especially those who are prone to heartburn and acid reflux.
 Try to avoid eating spicy food and foods that contain high yields of garlic late in the day.

 - Overeating.
-Experts say that eating in bed can easily fall into the mindless eating category, just like eating while watching TV or playing on your phone or lap top.
+Experts say that eating in bed can easily fall into the mindless eating category, just like eating while watching TV or playing on your phone or laptop.
 Instead of enjoying the food and allowing your brain to recognize the fact that you may be full, your brain is distracted focusing on those electronic screens.
 Try to enjoy your meal without the company of technology to limit your chances of overeating.

 - Insomnia.
 A full, heavy stomach can make slumber uncomfortable.
 When we’re exhausted or stressed, eating right before bedtime can make digestion more difficult and cause gas and bloating.
 If you plan on snoozing right after snacking in bed, choose a lighter option to limit the risk of experiencing disrupted sleep throughout the night.